PythonDarkeningSchool/jquery/README.md

 > it has the same effect than `appendTo`

-Prepending adds children at the beginning of the matching element:
+Prepending adds children **at the beginning of the matching element**:

 ```javascript
 $('<span>Phone:</span>').prependTo('.phone');